Deventer: City council

 An issue that has occupied the municipal council and public opinion in Deventer since 2006 was the housing of municipal officials and public services in a (new) municipal office adjacent to the old town hall of Deventer.
 In 2009, the college fell over it.
 At the end of January 2012, the Municipal Executive approved an adapted design for the new city office by architect Michiel Riedijk.
 However, a 'popular poll' by telephone two weeks later would have shown that only 13% of the population of Deventer supported the plans.
 On March 21 that year, a large majority of the city council voted in favor of the municipal office.
-In October 2013, the Council of State ruledpositive about the arrival of the municipal office, after objections were raised.
+In October 2013, the Council of State ruled positive about the arrival of the municipal office, after objections were raised.
 On December 6 of that year, the official opening act for construction was performed.
 In December 2015, the complex was completed and municipal staff moved in.
 In November 2017, the architect received the Abe Bonnema Prize for the design.